clvrk/vellum/docs/library-documentation.md

 ## Classes & structs
 ### **RunConfiguration**
-`namespace`: `Papyrus`
+`namespace`: `Vellum`

 A struct that represents a run configuration that defines certain paths, archiving-thresholds and arguments for child-processes.
-Please refer to the [configuration overview](https://github.com/clarkx86/papyrus-automation#configuration-overview) and [`RunConfiguration.cs`](https://github.com/clarkx86/papyrus-automation/blob/master/RunConfiguration.cs) file for a overview of properties.
+Please refer to the [configuration overview](https://github.com/clarkx86/vellum#configuration-overview) and [`RunConfiguration.cs`](https://github.com/clarkx86/vellum/blob/master/RunConfiguration.cs) file for a overview of properties.

 ---
 ### **ProcessManager**
-`namespace`: `Papyrus.Automation`
+`namespace`: `Vellum.Automation`

 Controls an underlying processes stdout/ stdin and provides methods to look out for specific patterns in the processes console output.
 #### Constructors